A guide about visiting Kuching is best written by a local Kuching person, and that’s why I thought I should do one like this.

 SHOPPING IN KUCHING

-Kuching is an exciting destination for shopping as it houses some of the biggest shopping malls in Borneo, while at the same time becoming home to a variety number of very colourful and buzzing market places.
+Kuching is an exciting destination for shopping as it houses some of the biggest shopping malls in Borneo.
+It is also home to a variety number of very colourful and buzzing market places, hence making this guide about visiting Kuching quite unique, since we do mention them.

 Malaysian Ringgit is used for trading, and major credit cards are only accepted at major stores and shopping malls.
 Markets and smaller shops usually only accept cash.